 Your treatment will depend on the cause of your anemia.
 It will also depend on how severe your symptoms are.
 Your doctor can tell you more about treatment options and their risks and benefits for you.
 Treatments include the following:

 RBC transfusion.
 A tube (cannula) is put into a vein in the hand or arm.
 RBCs from a donor are sent through the tube into the body.
 This increases the number of healthy RBCs in the body.
 This can reverse anemia very quickly.
 RBC transfusions are safe.
 However, there are some risks.
 Your doctor will discuss them with you.
 Be sure you understand these risks.You may need to sign a consent form before receiving treatment.

 Oral supplements.
 Iron or vitamin B supplements may be given.
-These come in liquid or pill form, to take by mouth.
+These come in liquid or pill form, to take by mouth or they may be by injection.
 Oral supplements can take weeks or months to reverse anemia.